programminglaboratorys/Vencord/src/plugins/cookieClicker/README.md

+# this plugin is won't be maintained, prs are welcome

 cookieClicker uses a custom api to add itself to the emoji panel as the image below shows

 ![cookieClicker Preview](cookieClickerPreview.png)

 # How to install CookieClicker and the api

 this [commit](https://github.com/Vendicated/Vencord/commit/603467b5c2eb155e49861544a700dedbb91109fb) tells you the changes made to add this plugin.

 if you can't figure it out with the commit.

 ### follow this method

 I made a python script to automatically download the commit. make sure to have python installed and requests with `python -m pip install requests`

 even who doesn't have knowledge in programming should be able to read this

 ```py
 import requests
 from pathlib import Path